 Emmaus Community is something quite unique – possibly the only one of its kind in Australia.
-Psychiatrists and community nurses have spoken about how Emmaus is able to reduce hospitalisation and dependency on the mental health system.
-Residents who live at Emmaus speak about how it’s changed their lives completely, and family members of those who live there have painted pictures of just how much Emmaus has had a positive effect on their sons, brothers, daughters and friends
+Mental health professionals have spoken about how Emmaus is able to reduce hospitalisation and dependency on the mental health system.
+Residents who live at Emmaus speak about how it’s changed their lives.

 After meeting Al Archer and visiting Emmaus Community in 2014, Lara was inspired to turn his story into a film as a way of highlighting mental health and homelessness – two social issues which governments around Australia are struggling to adequately deal with.
-ABC Compass have expressed interest in broadcasting this story in early 2019.
-Currently looking for additional funding partners.
-Support for the project is fully tax deductible and more information can be found here.
+In 2017, filming commenced.
+The documentary premiered on the ABC on Sunday 19th April and is now available for streaming on iView – reaching a national audience.

 Director/Producer: Lara Damiani